medic/cht-docs/content/en/apps/reference/api.md

 ### GET /api/v1/users-info

-Returns the number of documents an offline user would replicate, along with a `warn` flag if this number exceeds the recommended limit (now set at 10 000).
+Returns the total number of documents an offline user would replicate (`total_docs`), the number of docs excluding tasks the user would replicate (`warn_docs`), along with a `warn` flag if this number exceeds the recommended limit (now set at 10 000).

 When the authenticated requester has an offline role, it returns the requester doc count.
 ###### Example